 It’s an interesting structure.
 The overall rectangular shape is common for Portland but the proportions and the use of brick instead of wood are unusual.
 The double belt course really emphasizes the horizontal lines, perhaps too much, of the building.
 The mild arching of the window headers do nothing to soften the horizontality of the belt course in fact they seem to highlight it.
 The roof of the bay is also poorly served by the belt courses as they tend to draw the eye to that roofline and it’s not all that graceful.

 Frank W Edwards purchased the home from Moses upon its completion in 1900.
 Frank was a traveling salesman who was born in Belfast in 1851.
-He married Minnie Kellock, also a Belfast native born in 1862, in 1884.
-They had on child, Frank Jr, who died in 1892 at 2 days.
-Where they lived at that time, and upto 1900, is unknown.
+He married Minnie Kellock, also a Belfast native-born in 1862, in 1884.
+They had one child, Frank Jr, who died in 1892 at 2 days.
+Where they lived at that time, and up to 1900, is unknown.
 They would live on Spring Street, quietly it seems, until May of 1909 when everything came apart.

 On the 12th of May, the following appeal was filed with the Probate Court for the county.

 To the Honorable, The Judge of the probate court in and for the county of Cumberland:

 Respectfully represents Edwin F Vose, of Portland, in said county, that Frank W Edwards, a resident of Portland, in said county, is a person who by excessive drinking, gambling, idleness and debauchery has become incapable of managing his own affairs and who so spends, and wastes his estate, as to expose himself and his family to want and suffering, and his town to expense.

 That your petitioner is a friend of said Frank W Edwards wherefore he prays that Thomas H Randall of Portland, in said county, or some other suitable person may be appointed guardian of the said Frank W Edwards